Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

-Thus \cref{ass:diffusion_parameters} covers the case where the parameters are i.i.d. across layers according to an arbitrary multivariate Gaussian distribution, up to the required scaling which is necessary to obtain the desired diffusion limit.
+\cref{ass:diffusion_parameters} covers the case where network's parameters are i.i.d. across layers according to a multivariate Gaussian distribution, up to the required scaling which is necessary to obtain the desired limiting diffusion process.
 By considering deterministic but time-dependent $\mu^W_t,\mu^b_t,\Sigma^W_t,\Sigma^b_t$ the extension to layer-dependent distributions is immediate.
 More generally, we can consider $W_t$ and $b_t$ driven by arbitrary SDEs.
-Moreover, dependencies across the parameters of different layers can be accommodated by introducing additional SDE-driven processes, commonly driving the evolution of $W_t$ and $b_t$.
+Moreover, dependencies across the parameters of different layers can be accommodated by introducing additional SDE-driven processes, driving the evolution of $W_t$ and $b_t$.
 We do not pursue further these directions in the present work.
-As for the activation functions, we will require the following assumption.
+As for the activation functions, we require the following regularity assumptions.

-\begin{assumption}[activation functions regularity] The function $\phi: \R \rightarrow \R$ satisfies: $\phi(0) = 0$, $\phi$ is continuously differentiable three times on $\mathbb{R}$, its second and third derivatives have at most exponential tails growth, i.e. for some $k > 0$:
+\begin{assumption}[regularity of activation functions] The activation function $\psi: \R \rightarrow \R$ is continuously differentiable two times on $\R$.
+The activation function $\phi: \R \rightarrow \R$ is such that $\phi(0) = 0$ and, moreover, $\phi$ is continuously differentiable three times on $\mathbb{R}$ and its second and third derivatives have at most exponential tails growth, that is for some $k > 0$ it holds true